Shuh3b/MvxExpandableRecyclerView/README.md

 			EnableSwipe true;"/>
 ```

-Swipe actions are bindable and can have 2 different actions depending on the direction of the swipe. `ItemSwipeStart` and `ItemSwipeEnd` are bindable and are done in the same way as `MvxRecyclerView`'s [`ItemClickCommand` and `ItemLongClickCommand`](https://www.mvvmcross.com/documentation/platform/android/android-recyclerview#itemclick-and-itemlongclick-commands).
+Swipe actions are bindable and can have 2 different actions depending on the direction of the swipe. `ItemSwipeLeft` and `ItemSwipeRight` are bindable and are done in the same way as `MvxRecyclerView`'s [`ItemClickCommand` and `ItemLongClickCommand`](https://www.mvvmcross.com/documentation/platform/android/android-recyclerview#itemclick-and-itemlongclick-commands).

 ## Hide Sticky Header